Perspective | After an inexplicable Olympics, Mikaela Shiffrin faces an uncertain future

 There’s no pre-Olympics bingo card that included the following results for Shiffrin: DNF for did not finish in the giant slalom; DNF for did not finish in the slalom; DNF for did not finish in the slalom portion of the combined.
 She has won Olympic medals in all three events.
 She leaves here without even crossing the finish line in any of them.

-Thursday, she made it 10 gates before a bauble, and by the 12th she was on her right hip — out after 10 seconds of a run that should have gone more than 50.
+Thursday, she made it 10 gates before a wobble, and by the 12th she was on her right hip — out after 10 seconds of a run that should have gone more than 50.
 By that point, it was some combination of completely astonishing and somehow expected.

 In her 91 races before these Olympics across the elite World Cup circuit, world championships and the PyeongChang Games, Shiffrin has two DNFs.
 In five races here, she had three.
 A month ago, a disappointing experience here wasn’t wholly out of the question, both because Shiffrin’s training was interrupted by a 10-day quarantine for a positive coronavirus test and because she is so open about her struggles with expectations.